Skip to contents

 -->

-In OPAL this renders as (the viewport is a bit too small to capture the entire exercise):
+In OPAL this renders as shown in the next image.
+The viewport is a bit too small to capture the entire task.

 yaml attributes